Giuseppe Garibaldi: Commemoration

 In 1865, the English football team Nottingham Forest chose their home colours from the uniform worn by Garibaldi and his men in 1865.
 The Garibaldi School in Mansfield, Nottinghamshire is also named after him.

+The Garibaldi Beard style is named after him.

 The Giuseppe Garibaldi Trophy (Trofeo Garibaldi; Trophée Garibaldi) is a rugby union trophy awarded to the winner of the annual Six Nations Championship match between France and Italy.

 A species of bright red-orange fish in the damselfish family received the vernacular name Garibaldi in memory of the Garibaldi red shirts.
 Also, a species of hoverfly, Sphiximorpha garibaldii, was described from a specimen collected in Italy shortly after Garibaldi's victory in the Battle of Varese, and named in his honour.

+The public house in Bourne End, Buckinghamshire has been named The Garibaldi since at least 1876, after Garibaldi stayed in nearby Cliveden in 1864.